jjcapellan/SIXDB/README.md

 //
-// Each store needs one or more index to order and filter the records (objects).
+// It's a good idea to create one or more indexes for each store to order and filter the records (objects).
 // The index keypath is the object property used to select and order the objects.
 // Those objects that hasn't the index keypath as property will not be included in the index.
+// Using an index we can avoid querying all the object store and losing performance.
 // In this case we create a single index named "names" with the keypath "name"
 // You can include an alternative error callback as fourth parameter.
 //